Cut through the hype and hyperbole.

 But ...
 The video is there!
 And below it, the response of the scientific community

-If you do not find, warn meAs well I know I got it to be removed. :) And I recolocarei back to warn about this kind of irresponsibility, like a lighthouse on the rocks, with such a strong light that no fog can overshadow.
+If you do not find, warn me, for then I will know that I have been able to remove it. :) and I will put it back to warn about this kind of irresponsibility, like a lighthouse on the cliffs, with a light so strong that no fog can overshadow.

 There was a difficulty: the UK surprisingly placed on the first page of a newspaper, "Scientists on the Verge of cure of HIV infection."

 It was not true.
-Researchers from Aarhus University Hospital in Aarhus, Denmark, were and are still searching for a cure for HIV.
-A Danish scientist who is investigating an anti-cancer known as histônica deacetylase (HDAC inhibitors) as a means to wash the virus called "latent reservoir where it (HIV) is hidden, escaping from antiretroviral treatment (ART).
+Researchers at the University of Aarhus Hospital in Aarhus, Denmark, were and are still researching a cure for HIV.
+A Danish scientist who is investigating an anti-cancer known as histological deacetylase (HDAC inhibitors) as a means of flushing the virus from the so-called "latent reservoir where he (HIV) hides, evading antiretroviral treatment (ART).
 But at Aarhus University research is just one of the early stages of the processes several years before testing in humans.
 And there is no guarantee that researchers are no more than scratch the surface of the arduous task of finding a cure for the widely complex process of viral infection such as HIV infection.

 The Telegraph, which eventually revised the article online, while the hospital launched its own correction, were practically alone in the request, or at least implying that a cure of the infection for HIV infection would be imminent.
 Not only is the health of HIV concern that inspired this wrong hyperbole.
 Since President Richard Nixon announced the "war on cancer" in 1971, with news they have repeatedly raised the hopes of the great victory ahead.

-Usually an enticing headline related to HIV comes from medical sites daily, as those in March 2015, get excited to say that a functional cure for the virus is not completely eliminated from the body but is under control without ARVs was a “approach to reality step“.
+Usually an enticing headline related to HIV comes from medical sites daily, as those in March 2015, get excited to say that a functional cure for the virus is not completely eliminated from the body but is under control without ARVs was a “step closer to reality“.

 However, Michael Farzan, PhD, a prominent researcher of curing HIV infection, a professor at Scripps Research Institute in Florida, says, "It's hard to say how far we are from start to finish" in the search for a cure for HIV.
 "Who knows; we could have moved in an inch in a march of 100 miles. "

-Zhi Hong, Ph.D., chief research in infectious diseases GSK (GlaxoSmithKline), which is one of several pharmaceutical companies to invest in curing research, puts the issue in a more definitive way: "There is no illusion that [healing] can still cost a monumental investment of money and decades to come to materialize."
+Zhi Hong, Ph.D., chief research in infectious diseases GSK (GlaxoSmithKline), which is one of several pharmaceutical companies to invest in curing research, puts the issue in a more definitive way: "There is no illusion that [the cure] can still cost a monumental investment of money and decades to come to fruition."

-Zealous members of the media are practically the only ones to contribute to inaccurate perceptions of cure of public research.
-Perhaps unwittingly, his words have gone unlike all other public posts its foundation focused on global health co founder of Microsoft, Bill Gates told participants at the World Economic Forum in January that both an HIV vaccine as the means to avoid people living with HIV have the need to take daily ARV arrive until 2030.
+Zealous members of the media are practically the only ones contributing to misperceptions about curing public research.
+Perhaps unintentionally-his words ran contrary to all other public messages from his foundation focused on global health and Microsoft founder Bill Gates told participants at the World Economic Forum in January that both an HIV vaccine and the means to avoid that people living with HIV have the need to take ARVs daily would reach 2030.

 Richard Nova Lima, an expert by the search for a vaccine and cure against HIV in Action Treatment Group, said in a post on the TAG website, expressed the following reasoning: